Malavanitippa

 Malavanitippa (మాలవానితిప్ప), is a small village in the West Godavari district of the Indian state of Andhra Pradesh.
-As of 2011 India census, this panchayat had a population of 1291: males constitute 52% of the population and females 48%, while 8% of the total population was under 6 years of age.
+As of the 2011 India census, this panchayat had a population of 1291: males constitute 52% of the population and females 48%, while 8% of the total population was under 6 years of age.

 Geography and climate

 Malavanitippa located at latitude 16.45 and longitude 81.42 and at an elevation of 10 meters above the sea level.
 The topography of Malavanitippa is flat.
 This village is situated at the tail-end point of one of the canals originating from the west side of the Dowleswaram Barrage.
-Malavanitippa shares its border with Anandapuram, Iskulanka and, S. C. Bose colony (military colony) villages.
+Malavanitippa shares its border with Anandapuram, Iskulanka, and, S. C. Bose colony (military colony) villages.
 The general soil type is black soil.

 The climate in this village is mainly tropical evergreen and moist deciduous type with moderate to high levels of humidity.
 Annual temperatures range between 19 and 41 °C (66 and 105 °F).
-From June through September, the south-west monsoon brings in heavy rains, although considerable rain also falls during the northeast monsoon (from mid-October to mid-December).
-During the winter (November to February), the village receives light rain with pleasant atmosphere.
+From June through September, the southwest monsoon brings in heavy rains, although considerable rain also falls during the northeast monsoon (from mid-October to mid-December).
+During the winter (November to February), the village receives light rain with a pleasant atmosphere.
 Generally the winter temperatures are lies between 19 °C and 28 °C. The summer season in this village generally extends from March to June.
-The summer temperatures are extremely high due to high moist levels.
+The summer temperatures are extremely high due to high moisture levels.
 The temperature generally ranges between 29 °C and 41 °C.

 Economy

 Aquaculture is the major economic source of Malavanitippa.
-Good access of both the fresh water from river canal and back-waters from the sea facilitated to farm large varieties of Fish and Shrimp in this village.
-Most commonly cultivated fish varieties in this region are Rohu, Catla, Pangasius, etc. On the other hand, cultivation of Asian Tiger Shrimp (Penaeus monodon), vannamei (Whiteleg shrimp) and Scampi varieties also played a major role to boost the economy of this region.
+Good access of both the fresh water from the river canal and backwaters from the sea facilitated farming large varieties of Fish and Shrimp in this village.
+The most commonly cultivated fish varieties in this region are Rohu, Catla, Pangasius, etc. On the other hand, cultivation of Asian tiger shrimp (Penaeus monodon), vannamei (Whiteleg shrimp) and Scampi varieties also played a major role in boosting the economy of this region.

 Religion and culture

 Most of the people in Malavanitippa mainly practices Hinduism and the next dominant religion is Christianity.
-Reflecting the religious integrity of the village, temples of goddess Paralamma (పర్లమ్మ తల్లి) and Lord Sri Sitarama Swamy and two churches are situated in the middle of the village.
-Dussehra celebrations at Paralamma temple are noticeable, which involves Durga Puja, Theppotsavam; other festivals like Ganesh Chaturthi, Diwali are also celebrated in every year with great devotion.
-Villagers also celebrate another blissful festival Makar Sankranti with union of families, friends, relatives followed by fun activities.
-Especially, a traditional cockfight during the Sankranthi festival is the biggest attraction of the village, people comes from nearby villages and towns to witness the rooster fight.
+This is reflected as both temples of goddess Paralamma (పర్లమ్మ తల్లి) and Lord Sri Sitarama Swamy along with two churches are situated in the middle of the village.
+The villagers hold festivals such as the Dussehra celebrations at Paralamma temple, which involves Durga Puja, Theppotsavam; other festivals like Ganesh Chaturthi, Diwali are also celebrated every year.
+Villagers also celebrate the Makar Sankranti festival with union of families, friends, relatives followed by traditional activities.
+Especially, a cockfight during the Sankranthi festival is the biggest attraction of the village; people come from nearby villages and towns to witness the rooster fight.

-The clothing includes, traditional men wearing Dhoti/Lungi and women wearing Sari and Shalwar kameez.
+The clothing includes traditional men wearing a Dhoti/Lungi and women wearing a Sari and Shalwar kameez.
 Western clothing is also predominant in the village.